 Based on the Tula reviews, it appears that the Rose Glow and Get It Eye Balm is the best since it has earned an average rating of 4.6 out of 5 stars after more than 3,000 customer reviews.

-There are many reviews for the Rose Glow & Get It Tula Eye Balm that mention it does help to brighten the under eye area.
+There are many reviews for the Rose Glow & Get It Tula Eye Balm that mentions it does help to brighten the under-eye area.
 And many customers also love the cooling sensation.

 For example, one review says, “Feels wonderful, leaves a noticeable brightness change under my eyes.
 The brightening is not overly gaudy looking either which I was thankful for and appreciative of.”

 Currently, Tula offers two sunscreen products: Protect + Glow and Mineral Magic.

 Like we mentioned earlier, the Protect + Glow Sunscreen is the most popular, but our team thinks that Mineral Magic is formulated better.

 Mineral Magic includes mineral sunscreen ingredients, so you don’t have to worry about them being absorbed through the skin and into the bloodstream.

 The formula is also fragrance-free and includes many beneficial supporting ingredients, such as aloe vera, red algae, and willowherb, just to name a few.

 Thus, in our opinion, the best Tula Sunscreen is Mineral Magic.

 What Are The Key Ingredients in Tula Skincare Products?